Research

-Current research initiatives at DIRECT include:
+Current and future research directions include:

 Neurocognitive Responses to Climate Messaging

-This groundbreaking study uses a combination of “in-moment” brain and body measures to map patterns in response to various climate and energy narratives, providing insights into effective communication strategies.
+Currently underway, this groundbreaking study uses a combination of “in-moment” brain and body measures to map patterns in response to various climate and energy narratives, providing insights into effective communication strategies.

 Behavioral Economics of Energy Choices